Bath is definitely worth visiting. Not only is it one of the UK’s most picturesque cities, it also has...

-Even though the Cotswolds is rich with history, modern living has most definitely caught up and found it’s place among the rolling hills in the form of top class eateries, museums and galleries, food- and music festivals and shopping experiences across the region that are second to none.
+Even though the Cotswolds is rich with history, modern living has most definitely caught up and found it’s place amongst the rolling hills in the form of top-class eateries, museums, galleries, food & music festivals and shopping experiences across the region that are second to none.
 Spanning almost 800 square miles over five counties (Gloucestershire, Oxfordshire, Warwickshire, Wiltshire and Worcestershire), the Cotswolds may be a series of smaller towns and villages, but it is vast and can easily keep you occupied, excited and interested for weeks on end.

-Autumn in the Cotswolds brings a quieter ambience and wonderful foliage all around, but with the warmer weather often continuing throughout September and even October, all the things that are so wonderful about the Cotswolds in Summertime, still apply in Autumn.
+Autumn in the Cotswolds brings a quieter ambience with wonderful foliage all around, but with the warmer weather often continuing throughout September and even October, all the things that are so wonderful about the Cotswolds in the summertime, still apply in autumn.

 Picture perfect villages:

 There a number of activities which can be enjoyed in the Cotswolds, from family-friendly to solo adventures.
 Enjoy getting active with watersports at Cotswolds Water Park or why not go on a bike ride by the lavender fields in Snowshill?
 Even a walk over the rolling hills of Cotswolds is spectacular and a great way to spend time with loved ones.

 There’s also a number of indoor activities which can be enjoyed, particularly in those “brisker” months.
 Why not check out one of our art galleries or museums?
 Or perhaps spend an afternoon moseying around our boutique highstreets?
 There’s plenty to do for every member of the family!